nokia/SReXperts/docs/nsp/intermediate/66-nsp-ne-password-audit.md

 * Combined validation and remediation logic into a single Device Operation
 * Enforced password compliance across devices through LSOM-managed execution
 * Interacted with devices using YANG-modeled data and RESTCONF APIs

-You now have a reusable control that keeps device credentials in line with policy, backed by automation you can trust.